-The Council's monitoring programme for the year under review included four inspections, four sets of water samples collected for pesticide analysis, two biomonitoring surveys of receiving waters and an intertidal marine inspection.
-The Company provided groundwater and air quality data from monitoring carried out by independent consultants.
+The Council's monitoring programme for the year under review included four inspections, one set of water samples collected for pesticide analysis, two biomonitoring surveys of receiving waters and an intertidal marine inspection.
+Corteva provided groundwater and stormwater data from monitoring carried out by independent consultants.

-The monitoring showed that DAS has had no significant impact on air quality in the vicinity of the plant or on water quality in the Herekawe Stream.
-No complaints in relation to DAS's activities were registered by the Council.
-There were no Unauthorised Incidents recording non-compliance in respect of the consent holder during the period under review.
+The monitoring showed that Corteva has had no significant impact on air quality in the vicinity of the plant or on water quality in the Herekawe Stream.